rayniel95/rayniel95.github.io/docs/index.md

 **[www.researchgate.net][3]**

 Document of my undergraduate thesis project, a Hyperledger Fabric network for medical records storage.
-In this document is proposed a functional prototype for electronic health record storage.
+In this document is proposed a functional prototype for electronic health record storage. // todo extend

 - Researched the theory behind blockchain technology.
 - Analyzed some blockchain platforms and technologies such as: Bitcoin, Ethereum, HashGraph, Hyperledger Fabric, BigChain, Corda, Quorum.